heh9/rollotf/README.md

 *Placeholder for video*

-Example of `config.yaml` with good meta data:
+Example of `config.yaml` with good metadata:

 ```yaml
 # Override default command terraform or add flags to it